Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 - Pain that started after a fall, impact, or sudden force

-- Night pain that wakes you from sleep and doesn't ease when you move
+- Night pain that wakes you from sleep and does not ease when you move

 - Swelling, warmth, or visible deformity of the joint